Cyrexxis/RokTracker/README.md

 2. The scanner does not need admin privilege to run
 3. Make sure your folder structure matches the expected structure
 4. Bluestacks settings must be the same as in pictures above.
 THIS IS VERY IMPORTANT!
-5. BE CAREFUL to always copy the .xlsx file from the RokTracker folder when it is created, because in the next capture, there is a chance for it to get overwritten (very low chance).
+5. BE CAREFUL to always copy the .xlsx file from the scans folder when it is finished, because in the next capture, there is a chance for it to get overwritten (very low chance).
 6. Chinese letters might not be shown properly in CMD, but they are visible in the final .xlsx file.
 7. You can do whatever you want in your computer when tool is scanning.
 Only be warned that copying can result in wrong governor names if it coincides with the name copy of the script.
 8. Game Language has to be English.
 Anything else will cause trouble in detecting inactive governors.
 Change it only for scan, if yours is different and then switch back.